What is a bone bruise?

 advise you to stop smoking.
 Smoking can also delay bone healing.

 Your healthcare provider will tell you how long you should not put weight on your bone.
 Most bone bruises slowly heal over 1 to 2 months.
 A larger bone bruise may take longer to heal.
 You may not be able to return to sports activities for weeks or months.
-If your symptoms don’t go away, your healthcare provider may give you an What are the complications of a bone bruise?
+If your symptoms don’t go away, your healthcare provider may give you an What are possible complications of a bone bruise?

 Most bone bruises heal without any problems.
 If your bone bruise is very large, your body may have trouble getting blood flow back to the area.
 This can cause avascular necrosis of the bone.
 This leads to death of that part of the bone.